juice-shop/pwning-juice-shop/part1/customization.md

     a feedback or complaint to solve the
     [DLP Tier 1](../part2/sensitive-data-exposure.md#identify-an-unsafe-product-that-was-removed-from-the-shop-and-inform-the-shop-which-ingredients-are-dangerous)
     challenge.
 Overrides `deletedDate` with `2019-02-1`.
-    :information_source: _To make this challenge realistically solvable, provide the keywords on e.g. PasteBin in an obscured way that works well with the "dangerous ingredients of an unsafe product"" narrative_
+    ℹ️ _To make this challenge realistically solvable, provide the keywords on e.g. PasteBin in an obscured way that works well with the "dangerous ingredients of an unsafe product"" narrative_